bmguillo/IAM_Tutorial/README.md

 or

-## Non-Production Service Instances - CF instance becames an alias pointing to the IAM-enabled instance
+## Non-Production Service Instances - CF instance becames an alias pointing to the IAM-enabled instance indicated by chainlink icon

 3. Within the IBM Cloud Dashboard click Cloud Foundry Services & you should see the migrate icon